iltertaha/js-bookmark/readme.md

 Inspecting website and using console is an option but it's boring :) .
 And you have to speed up the lecture.

-If you want to speed up the video:

 ### How to use?